 Engaging a wills and estate lawyer will ensure that you will carry out your duties accurately and avoid any unnecessary liabilities.
 It is also important to note that lawyer's fees are paid from the estate's assets and not by the executor.

 Assisting With Estate Law For Over Thirty Years

 The wills and estate lawyers at Vancouver-based Westside Family Law have guided clients through and estate administration matters for over three decades.
 We can provide you with knowledgeable, efficient representation.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.